mvolkmann/blog/src/lua.md

 open Settings, filter on "Lua", scroll down to "Lua > Diagnostics: Disable", click the "Add Item" button, select a diagnostic name from the drop-down, and click the "OK" button.
-For example, you may wish to disable "lowercase-global".

 The {% aTargetBlank "https://github.com/Koihik/vscode-lua-format",
 "vscode-lua-format" %} extension from Koihik